typo3-themes/themes/Documentation/Include/TypoScript/Constants/Themes/TemplatePageId.rst

 		none

 	Description
-		Id of the page where the theme is selected (automatically setted, readonly)
+		Id of the page where the theme is selected (automatically set, readonly)

 	Default
 		*none*